Published February 20, 2020

 Deciding to allow pets into your Seattle rental property isn't an easy decision.
-When you put a pet screening process in place, you have peace of mind about letting renters with approved pets in your property.
+However, when you put a pet screening process in place, you have peace of mind about letting renters with approved pets in your property.

 So, what is pet screening for rental homes?
 Or should you even let pets in your rental property?

-Here's what Seattle landlords need to know about creating and enforcing a pet screening process.
+Here's what Seattle property owners need to know about creating and enforcing a pet screening process.

 No Pets Are Perfect—but They Can Boost Profits!

 That's right!
-A renter with a fluffy pooch can help you make more money out of your Seattle rental property.
+A renter with a fluffy pooch can help you make more money from your Seattle rental property.

 You Might Want to Press "Paws" on These Pets

 Without a pet policy and a screening process, any renter can claim any animal as a pet.
-Pythons, pygmy goats (yes, you can have these in the backyard), families of stray cats, or a friendly bear could all be fair game to live in your Seattle rental property.
+So pythons, pygmy goats, families of stray cats, or a friendly bear could potentially all be fair game to live in your Seattle rental property.

-Your pet screening process allows you to set criteria for approved pets.
-You can exclude pets like:
+Next, your pet screening process allows you to set criteria for approved pets.
+You can consider excluding pets like:

-- Large or dangerous animal breeds that aren't a good fit for your property (like bears, even if they're friendly).
+Large or dangerous animal breeds that aren't a good fit for your property (like bears, even if they're friendly).

-While you can exclude particular animal breeds and follow all city ordinances related to pets, landlords must be careful not to discriminate against one specific pet or resident based on their pet.
-You can face a claim of discrimination if your criteria exclude all Chihuahuas named Thor.
+While you can exclude particular animal breeds and set rules that follow all city ordinances related to pets, landlords must be careful not to discriminate against one specific pet or resident based solely on their pet.
+For example, you can face a claim of discrimination if your criteria exclude "all Chihuahuas named Thor."

 "Purr-mit" These Pets!